faizmokhtar/faizmokhtar.com/content/posts/how-to-completely-remove-git-submodules-within-a-repository.md

 ---
-title: How to Completely Remove Git Submodules Within a Repository
+title: How to completely remove git submodules within a repository
 date: 2020-05-18T14:13:29.189Z
 categories:
   - tips